cancandan/simple-voice-command/README.md

 `min_speech_frames` We also check that the number of frames with RMS exceeding `rms_threshold` is above `min_speech_frames` so that instantaneous noise is not considered as speech.

-`prepad_frames` is the number of frames to include, in the final captured audio, before the threshold is exceeded
+`prepad_frames` is the number of frames to include, in the final captured audio, before the RMS threshold has been exceeded

 `chunk` is the number of samples to process in one IO op